sueswe/log4batch-go/README.md

 ~~~

 ~~~
-log4batch -d INFO "scp to server was OK"
+log4batch -d INFO scp from file* to server there.com:/dir/ was OK.
 ~~~